Benceroni/Team-10-Tanks/README.md

 _Was it Goliath was too large,_
 _Or only I too small?_

-~ Emily Dickenson "The Duel"
+~ From "The Duel" by Emily Dickenson

 ## Overview
 Tanks is a game where two players attempt to annihilate each other by shooting exploding shells.